-Standup rule: the meeting should decide ownership and next action.
-Save deep investigation, scoring debates, and vendor ambiguity for follow-up threads with named owners.
+Standup rule: the meeting should decide ownership, next action, and proof boundary.
+Save deep investigation, scoring debates, scanner disputes, and vendor ambiguity for follow-up threads with named owners.

 Daily Vulnerability Standup